BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 }
 ```

-Now let's take a look at Mike Ryan example:
+Now let's take a look at Mike Ryan’s example:

 Mike used inheritance as an implementation approach.
-He also listed the various ways ou implementation in his talk, so definitely watch it!
+He also listed the various ways of implementation in his talk, so you should definitely watch it!
 In addition to Eliran's example here the subscription call is also invisible, which is even better!
 This is also the cleanest solution I have found so far.

 He used a concept form object oriented programming, inheritance, that looks something like this: